AugustoNicola/adekora-docs/docs/grammar/verbs.md

 #### Interrogative Mood

 The [**Interrogative Mood**](https://en.wikipedia.org/wiki/Interrogative) is used exclusively in interrogative clauses to indicate that the action or state conveyed by the verb is not actually stated, but is expressed as a request to the listener to confirm the veracity of the verb.
 Its combination with the Tenses and Aspects is very similar to that of the Indicative Case, but with the question-like meaning aggregated.
+This means that questions can give focus to the duration or completeness of the verb being asked, in order to place the interrogative clause in context with other actions at the time.

+TODO add example.

 ### Evidentiality